elibom/smpp-server/README.md

 ## Starting and stopping

-To start the server you need to instantiate the @net.gescobar.smppserver.SmppServer@ class and call the `start()` method:
+To start the server you need to instantiate the `net.gescobar.smppserver.SmppServer` class and call the `start()` method:

 ```java
 SmppServer server = new SmppServer(4444); // 4444 is the port, change it as needed